rpendleton/spotify-rcd/README.md

 ### Injection

-In order to load spotify-rcd into the system daemon, we take advantage of `DYLD_INSERT_LIBRARIES`, an environment variable that allows us to load custom images into other processes during launch.
+In order to load spotify-rcd into the system agent, we take advantage of `DYLD_INSERT_LIBRARIES`, an environment variable that allows us to load custom images into other processes during launch.
 (At the moment, this injection vector works fine for the needs of this project.
 However, additional restrictions are